ReflectionHLE/ReflectionHLE/README.md

 Preparing a resampling library:

-- One of three resampling libraries can be selected.
+- It's possible to use a resampling library.
 As in the case of SDL 2.0, you'll need full sources.
 A list of known compatible versions is given below.
-Currently supported libraries for resampling: LIBSAMPLERATE, LIBSOXR and LIBSPEEXDSP.
+Currently supported library for resampling: LIBSPEEXDSP.
 NONE is also an option if you don't want to add any dependency on a resampling library.
 - Currently RESAMPLER=LIBSPEEXDSP is the default choice.
+- While you may find mentions of LIBSAMPLERATE and LIBSOXR, they haven't been used for a while and may fail to work as expected with specific architectures.
+For this reason, a few configuration header files (".h") have been relocated, so compilation will fail without moving any of these back.

 Building the code and creating an APK file (assuming Keen Dreams only):